 - 2 oz [0.06 kg] of gouda or cheddar cheese cut into tiny cubes

-- Heat 3 tablespoons of oil over very low heat, stir in the onion.
-Cook stir until the onion starts to become transparent.
+Heat 3 tablespoons of oil over very low heat, stir in the onion.
+Cook stir until the onion starts to become translucent.
 Remove from the heat and mix with the mashed plantain.
 Allow it to cool to room temperature.